Graduate Program Admission

 Important Things to Know and Remember

-DEADLINES – January 12 for the PhD and February 16 for the MA.
+DEADLINES – December 20 for the PhD and February 16 for the MA (October 1 for spring MA admission).

-ORIENTATION – Our orientation begins in early August, two weeks before classes begin.
+ORIENTATION – Our orientation begins in mid-August, two weeks before classes begin.
 It is mandatory for all new students to attend the Orientation Session.

 FUNDING – Our program is primarily a doctoral program.
 To that end: